When can EIS relief be claimed? What are the conditions for EIS relief? What are the benefits of EIS relief?

-- Where the individual sells the shares for a loss the relief clawed back will be the proceeds of the sale multiplied by 30% (20% if the investment was made before 6 April 2011).
+- Where the individual sells the shares for a loss the relief clawed back will be the proceeds of the sale multiplied by 30%.

 To qualify for the EIS scheme companies must fulfil certain criteria.
 The issuing company must be:

-- A trading company: most trades qualify but ‘excluding activities’ include property development, farming and market gardening, coal and steel production, hotel and nursing home operation and management, and many financial activities.
+- A Qualifying trading company or the parent of a trading group: most trades qualify but ‘excluded activities’ include property development, farming and market gardening, coal and steel production, hotel and nursing home operation and management and many financial activities.
 From 6 April 2015 the list includes subsidised generation of electricity involving a) contracts for difference or b) renewable sources where anaerobic or hydroelectric power is involved.

 - Unquoted at the time of the share issue.
 This means the company cannot be listed on the London Stock Exchange or any other recognised stock exchange.
 The Alternative Investment Market (AIM) is not treated as a recognised market under EIS rules.

 - A ‘small company’.
-Gross assets cannot exceed £15 million (£7 million before April 2012) before the share issue, or £16 million (£8 million before April 2012) immediately after the use.
+Gross assets cannot exceed £15 million before the share issue, or £16 million immediately after.

-- A company that employs fewer than 250 (50 before April 2012) full-time employees at the time of the share issue.
+- A company that employs fewer than 250 full-time employees at the time of the share issue.